 Keanu Heydari is a PhD candidate in Department of History at the University of Michigan, Ann Arbor.
 Here he talks about his research into material dealing with Iranian student activism and social movements in Paris.

-Vanessa Wright is a PhD student at the University of Leeds, and works on cross-dressing in medieval French literature.
-Here she talks about her research at the Bibliothèque royale de Belgique.
+Christophe Gillain is a PhD student in the History Faculty at the University of Cambridge.
+Here he talks about his research at the Bibliothèque de l’Institut de France.

 Sam Dobbie is a final year post graduate researcher at the University of Glasgow.
 Her research focuses on female agency in revolutionary Paris between 1789 and 1793, and seeks to combine theories of revolution with gender theories to determine the importance of women’s agency on the process of the French Revolution.
 Here she talks about using the Internet Archive digital library.

 Sarah Lund (Harvard University) works on female printmakers during the long revolutionary period of eighteenth- and nineteenth-century France.
 Here, she discusses her research at the Graphic Arts department of the Louvre Museum in Paris.

 Panagiotis Georgakakis is a fourth year PhD candidate in the School of History, Reformation Studies at the University of St. Andrews.
 Here he talks about his research on Huguenot gazettes at the University of Leiden library and the Bibliothèque nationale de France.

 Sarah Lund (Harvard University) works on female printmakers during the long revolutionary period of eighteenth- and nineteenth-century France.
 Here, she discusses her research at the Centre de documentation of the Louvre Museum in Paris.